maxulysse/compile-latex/README.md

 Beamer compiler in Nextflow using XeLaTex.
 Beamer presentations can be easily compiled with different themes.
 A Docker container is provided.
-It's an Ubuntu 16.04 image containing texlive-xetex, python-pygments (for minted) and google fonts.
+It's an Debian 8.6 image containing texlive-xetex, python-pygments (for minted) and google fonts.

-## Usage with Docker:
+## Usage with Docker
 ```bash
 nextflow run MaxUlysse/compile-beamer /
 -profile docker -with-docker /